AdobeDocs/experience-manager-65.en/help/mobile/getting-started-aem-mobile-on-demand.md

 ---
 title: Adobe Experience Manager Mobile On-Demand
-description: Starting a new AEM Mobile app experience requires a cohesion of roles before it is ready for content editing.
+description: Starting a new Adobe Experience Manager (AEM) Mobile app experience requires a cohesion of roles before it is ready for content editing.
 Follow this page to get started with AEM mobile On-Demand services.
-uuid: 175c609d-3cb8-4a1b-bfea-278df272e500
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/MOBILE
 topic-tags: introduction
 content-type: reference
-discoiquuid: dc6891cd-19cc-4dff-8bda-a41ed8af8bfb
 exl-id: 4be199d8-963d-4807-b9bb-e23fa577c5f2
 ---
 # AEM Mobile On-Demand{#aem-mobile-on-demand}

 >[!NOTE]
 >
->Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (e.g. React).
+>Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 [Learn more](/help/sites-developing/spa-overview.md).

 >[!NOTE]
 >
->If you are not using AEM as your content managment source, see [AEM Mobile On-Demand Services Help](https://helpx.adobe.com/digital-publishing-solution/topics.html).
+>If you are not using Adobe Experience Manager (AEM) as your content management source, see [AEM Mobile On-Demand Services Help](https://helpx.adobe.com/digital-publishing-solution/topics.html).

 AEM provides several tools that enable you to integrate your content into mobile applications.

 The following diagram illustrates how the various components of AEM Mobile and On-Demand Services fit together to deliver content to mobile apps.

-AEM Preflight app can be considered a testing environment to preview the app and content prior to publishing; whereas the AEM Mobile App is the final app that is built for distribution.
+AEM Preflight app can be considered a testing environment to preview the app and content before publishing; whereas the AEM Mobile App is the final app that is built for distribution.

 >[!NOTE]
 >